peruukki/nhl-recap/README.md

 npm start
 ```

-NOTE: the app is opened in the browser too early, before it has been built.
-Just refresh the browser when you see
-a message like this in the console:
+Open http://localhost:8000/ in your browser once you see a message like this in the console:
 ```
 1087061 bytes written to public/app.js (5.39 seconds)
 ```